David-Durst/embeddedHaskellAetherling/theory/Types.md

 The below examples will not be based on the `Seq 6 Int` sequence like those above.

 ## TSeq of SSeq of TSeq
-This example will be based on the following value in the sequence language:
+This example will be based on an operator in the sequence language that emits the following value:
 ```
 [
     [